ai-zubair/gql-tg/README.md

 Ta-Da!
 Wait no more! **gql-tg** brings static typings into your typescript resolvers for the Graph QL operations.

 ## How?
-**gql-tg** reads the graphql schema file located in the command's execution directory(pwd) and recursively goes through all the GraphQL operations found in the schema file, generating the corresponding type definitions both for the operations' resolver arguments as well as the return value.
+**gql-tg** reads the specified graphql schema file, going through all the root operations and non scalar types found in the schema file and generates the TypeScript type definitions for the GraphQL:

-***NOTE: types in the schema.graphql file that do not appear in any of the GQL operations, neither as an operation argument nor as the return type are not written ot the output file.***
+- Operations' Arguments
+- Operations' Non scalar return values
+- Non scalar types [ *Input Type*, *Object Type*, *Union Type*, *Interface Type*, *Enum Type* ]

+for use in the corresponding resolvers meant for the operations.

+*NOTE: Suppport for GraphQL fragments comming soon!*

 ## CLI
 To get the CLI: